Grace Mary Mugasa

-Grace Mary Mugasa (née Mugisa; born 28 December 1968) is a Ugandan politician who currently serves as the State Minister for Public Service.
-She was appointed on 8 June 2021, by the President Yoweri Kaguta Museveni, assuming office on 21 June 2021.
+Grace Mary Mugasa (née Mugisa; born 28 December 1968) is a Ugandan politician who currently serves as the Minister of State, Office of the Prime Minister (in Charge of Bunyoro Affairs.
+She was appointed on 26 May 2026, by the President Yoweri Kaguta Museveni, assuming office on 8 June 2026.
 Grace Mary took office from David Karubanga, the former State Minister and Member of Parliament representing Kigorobya.
-Prior to her appointment, she was the first female Mayor of Hoima Municipality and saw it through its transition to City status in July 2020.
+Before this appointment, she served as Minister of State for Public Service and was the first female Mayor of Hoima Municipality, seeing it through its transition to City status in July 2020.

 Background and education

 Grace Mary Mugasa was born in Munteme, Hoima District, Western Uganda in December, 1968 to Pascal and Regina Rukanyanga.
 She holds two Diplomas in Principles of Modern Management, Sales Management and Marketing from the College of Professional Management, United Kingdom. as well as a Bachelors of Arts Degree in Democracy and Development Studies and a Master of Arts in Development Studies from Uganda Martyrs University, Nkozi.
 Mrs. Mugasa also holds a Certificate in Capacity Building for Local Political Leaders from the ICLD, the Swedish Centre for International Development and a Certificate on Gender Mainstreaming in Local Governance from Israel - MASHAV Golda Meir Centre Mt Carmel.